NCAS-CMS/cf-python/docs/source/tutorial.rst

 Changes to domain instance are seen by the field construct, and vice versa.
 This is because the domain instance is merely a "view" of the relevant metadata constructs contained in the field construct.

-..
-The field construct also has a `~Field.domain` attribute that is an alias for the `~Field.get_domain` method, which makes it easier to access attributes and methods of the domain instance.

 .. code-block:: python
    :caption: *Change a property of a metadata construct of the domain